THERAPY OUTSIDE THE BINARY

 Therapy is a place where we can talk about this stuff.

-I started working with the trans* community in 2016.
-I didn’t set out to find this work, but when trans, non-binary, and gender-expansive clients started to make their way into my office, it found me.
-I think this happened because, on some level, folx could sense something in me that I wasn’t fully aware of at the time.
+I started doing this work in 2016, when trans, non-binary and gender-expansive clients started to find their way into my office.
+I may not have set out to find this work, but it certainly found me.
+I think people who wanted to talk about gender felt safe with me because, on some level, they could sense something in me that I wasn’t fully aware of at the time.
 Regardless of how or why it happened, I'm grateful that it did.
 It was in the process of doing this work that my own gender story really started unfold.

 If gender is something you want to explore, I’ll meet you where you’re at and let you lead.
 My only intention is to help you to figure out what’s true for you so that you can feel more at home in your own skin and live a life that feels authentic to who you are.
 I don’t have preconceived notions about what your process should look like or where it should take you because honestly, that’s not for me to decide.
 The wonderful thing about gender is that it’s yours – no one can claim it or embody it except you.